GI-34 Washington / Jackson Portrait Flask

 Coventry Glass Works, Coventry, Connecticut

-The Washington / Jackson portrait flask depicts an embossed full side bust of George Washington facing right.
-Washington has a braid of hair worn hanging at the back of the head and a particularly long ornamental shoulder piece on the coat or jacket of his uniform.
-“WASHINGTON” is embossed in a semicircle above the bust of Washington.
+The GI-34 Washington Jackson portrait flask depicts an embossed full side bust of George Washington facing right.
+Washington has a braid of hair or queue worn hanging at the back of the head and a shoulder piece or epaulet on the coat or jacket of his uniform.
+The embossed copy ‘WASHINGTON’ occurs in a semicircle above the bust of Washington.
 The relief is quite strong on this flask.

 The reverse of the GI-34 flask has an embossed side portrait of Andrew Jackson facing left.
-Jackson’s collar is raised and he has an ornamental shoulder piece on the coat or jacket of his military uniform.
-“JACKSON” is embossed in a semicircle above the bust.
+Jackson’s collar is raised and he has an ornamental shoulder piece or epaulet on the coat or jacket of his uniform.
+‘JACKSON’ is embossed in a semicircle above the bust.

 History of Coventry Glass Works

 Seven men agreed to erect a glass factory in Coventry, Connecticut on January 14, 1813, along the Willimantic River.
 Four of the men, Captain Nathaniel Root, Ebenezer Root, Nathaniel Root Jr., and Joseph A. Norton all of Coventry, were not glassmakers.
 The group included Eli Evans, Thomas W. Bishop, and Uriah Andrews, glassblowers from East Hartford that had the experience to run the day to day operations.
 Eli, Thomas, and Uriah were to use their expertise where needed in the glass factory and be compensated at $26 per month and $45 for each year they worked in the plant.
 In 1816, there was an agreement to expand by adding buildings.
 Thomas Stubbins was operating the glass works by 1820.
 The Lafayette flasks having embossed “T. S.” were made between 1820 and 1824.